(Hi)stories

 Cooperative Forward

-An animated film by Amsab-ISG about the history of the Vooruit cooperative, on the occasion of the exhibition of the Vooruit party venue.
+An animated film by Amsab-ISG about the history of the Vooruit cooperative, on the occasion of the exhibition at the Vooruit party venue.

 Moyson

-A video about the short life of Emiel Moyson (1838-1868), icon of the labour movement and figurehead of the Belgian mutual insurance company Bond Moyson.
+A video about the short life of Emiel Moyson (1838-1868), icon of the labour movement and figurehead of the Belgian mutual health insurance fund Bond Moyson.

 May 1st is Labor Day.
-Amsab employees Luc Peiren and Mario Van Driessche made a montage about it.
-In the first part they literally rewind time.
-In the second part they focus on the very beginning: the year 1890.
+Amsab employees Luc Peiren and Mario Van Driessche created a montage about it.
+In the first part, they literally rewind time.
+In the second part, they focus on the very beginning: the year 1890.

 Camille Huysmans